Shipochki/GeorgiShipochki/README.md

 ### Find me around the web:
 - 💼 Connecting and networking on [LinkedIn](https://www.linkedin.com/in/georgi-shipochki-46503525b/)
-- 🌐 Sharing updates and projects on [GitHub](https://github.com/Shipochki)

 I'm excited to contribute my abilities and collaborate on interesting projects.
 Let's connect and create exceptional web applications together!